This article is part of the Insightly Automation Guide

 Webhooks are a method of sending information from Insightly to an application outside of Insightly.
 They can be sent through workflow automation actions when a record is added or updated.

 In more technical terms: A webhook is a mechanism for sending notifications using HTTP POST callbacks.
 For instance, you can set up a workflow to watch for new contacts in a certain region.
-When a new contact meets your criteria, Insightly will send the contact's information in the webhook to a URI that you've specified.
+When a new contact meets your criteria, Insightly will send the contact's information in the webhook to a URL that you've specified.

 Insightly's webhooks use Basic authentication, so you can pass through base64-encoded usernames and passwords.